Terms: Fall – September through December; Spring – January through May; Summer – June through August.

 RP 550 Transforming Relational Harm

-Credits: 3 | Delivery mode: Online | Course duration: 10 weeks | Prerequisite: RP 500 or RP 504RP 550.01 May 31 - August 8 (Register by May 3, 1:00 pm ET)
+Credits: 3 | Delivery mode: Online | Course duration: 10 weeks | Prerequisite: RP 500 or RP 504or

 This course is an approved elective for the Education Specialization and the Community Engagement Specialization.

-Students who have completed RP 535 Restorative Responses to Adversity and Trauma may not register for RP 550 Transforming Relational Harm
+Students who have completed RP 535 Restorative Responses to Adversity and Trauma may not register for RP 550 Transforming Relational Harm.

 This course explores a deeper application of restorative practices as it relates to emotion and harm.
 Students will use group process, emotional dynamics, compassionate witnessing and mindful practice to address a wide continuum of harm.
 Students will explore neuroscience and how harm impacts the brain.
 Through the learning process, students will begin to understand how harm, human neuroscience and emotional experiences affect relationships.

-This course requires participation in synchronous skill-building experiences with the instructor and a willing participant with whom to practice compassionate witnessing.
+This course requires participation in weekly synchronous skill-building experiences with the instructor and a willing participant with whom to practice compassionate witnessing.

 Note: People have been exposed to various levels of trauma in their lives.
 This course considers the use of restorative practices in cases of grief, trauma and adversity.
 We advise students to consider establishing an emotional support system for themselves while taking this course.